titilda/appunti/Parallel Computing/index.md

 **Memory coherence** ensures that a system that reads and writes to a shared cache will behave just the same as if there were no caches.
 When multiple accesses happens at the same time, the result of said accesses must be coherent between all the processors (i.e. if multiple processors read at the same time, they will read the same value and if multiple processors write at the same time, all the processors must agree on what will be actually written).

+Coherence is required because using caches, data is duplicates, so there has to be a way to synchronize changes.

 **Memory consistency** defines _when_ the memory writes from one processor will be propagated to all the other processor.

+Basically, memory consistency defines what a compiler can or cannot do and what precautions the programmer has to take in order to produce functioning programs.
+It also depends on the hardware configuration.

 Both requirements are not trivial to satisfy and they heavily affect the life of the programmer (they should think about those problem and adapt their algorithms) and the performace (instruction reordering may break things and memory latencies are harder to mask).